 Try to time your visit according to the daily feeding times of popular residents; during feeding times, colorful birds that you'll usually miss will fly down from the canopy, becoming perfectly visible to visitors.

 06 of 06

 With the Lake Gardens' central location in the capital, access is quite easy for visitors.
-Buses B115, B112, and B101 all stop within a 5-minute walk of the Perdama Lake Gardens.
+Buses B115, B112, and B101 all stop within a 5-minute walk of the Perdana Lake Gardens.
 Another option is to take the KTM Komuter train to the Old Kuala Lumpur station.
-(Read more about using trains in Kuala Lumpur.)

 A one-hour Segway tour winds through the Lake Gardens, using an itinerary that departs from the National Museum and explores the gardens' walking paths and the deer park's trails.
 The tour costs MYR 299 (about US$66) - totally worth it if only to avoid the sweat and effort of walking the entire trail.

-The Perdama Lake Gardens are tucked away behind the National Mosque and Old Kuala Lumpur Railway Station, just a short walk from Chinatown.
+The Perdana Lake Gardens are tucked away behind the National Mosque and Old Kuala Lumpur Railway Station, just a short walk from Chinatown.